 16. Chopped

 Chopped is a cooking game inspired by the cooking show of the same name on Food Network.
-How to play
+It makes an interesting food game for kids that you can even turn into a contest.

-• To ensure safety, select ingredients that do not need cooking on fire or stove.
+- To ensure safety, select ingredients that do not need cooking on a fire or stove.
+Use this opportunity to have them try out fireless cooking for kids.

 Frequently Asked Questions